 Nearly everyone remembers reading the color guide of a mood ring as a kid: a blue mood ring means the wearer is calm, while red indicates anger or passion.
 In the same way that the colors of a mood ring (allegedly) tell us about our own moods, seeing and experiencing certain colors can (actually) work to shift our mood and draw our attention to specific signs, objects, or text.
 Color can also help us organize and group concepts.

-What does this have to do with billing?
+What does this have to do with patient billing?
 The more strategically you incorporate color into your mail and digital statements, the more control you have over when and how your patient pays their bill.
 Add an eye-catching red color to the outstanding sum owed and a friendly green to the information about how to make a payment.
 The amount of literature on color theory may seem overwhelming, but luckily, there are some third-party billing services (like MailMyStatements) that will craft your statement design for you with color theory in mind.

 2. The Rule of Seven(ish)